Staples, FTC stalled on settlement talks

-WASHINGTON (Reuters) - The U.S. Federal Trade Commission is looking for office supply store Staples (SPLS.O) to improve its offer to divest assets to further its bid to buy rival Office Depot (ODP.O), the agency said in court on Thursday.
+WASHINGTON (Reuters) - The U.S. Federal Trade Commission is looking for office supply store Staples to improve its offer to divest assets to further its bid to buy rival Office Depot, the agency said in court on Thursday.

 Arguing for Staples, Diane Sullivan said that the company had made a “significant and substantial” offer to the FTC.
 The company said earlier this month that it had offered to divest $500 million in commercial contracts.